awslabs/aws-security-assessment-solution/README.md

 ## Reporting Summary

 You can optionally enable reporting to summarize multiple Prowler scan csv files into a single file.
 This may be helpful when running Prowler across multiple accounts in an AWS Organization.
 The reporting summary feature is off by default.
 To enable reporting, set the Reporting parameter to true when you deploy the CloudFormation template.
 This will create an Athena WorkGroup, a Glue table, and automatically run a query to consolidate the results.
 The summarized csv file is located in the same S3 bucket as the Prowler results in the /reports folder.

-The consolidated csv file will be used to create a SHIP HealthCheck presentation.
-Once the csv file is written to the bucket, an EventBridge rule runs a Lambda function that starts a CodeBuild job.
-The updated presentation is stored in the same S3 bucket in the /reports folder.

 If you specify an email address while reporting is enabled, you will get a second email when the Athena query is finished.